Uses

 Digital

-I moved from a 2018 13'' inch Retina MacBook Air with a failing-again butterfly keyboard in December of 2024, to a MacBook Air M3 with 24 GB RAM, a 1 terrabyte drive, and the current release version of Sequoia.
+MacBook Air M3 24 GB RAM, a 1 terrabyte SSD, and the current release version of Tahoe.

-2 Seagate Backup Plus Slim 2TB External Portable HDD USB 3.0 drives (Amazon affiliate link).
+2 Seagate Backup Plus Slim 2TB External Portable HDD USB 3.0 drives.

-CanoScan LIDE 300 Mostly I use this to scan paperwork for my Mom.
+CanoScan LIDE 300 Mostly I use this to scan paperwork for Mom.

 Brother HL-L2300D Monochrome Laser Printer